 2) Additionally, check the option to ‘Enable lookup based on time delay of input, useful for quick scans‘.

-3) Save the settings
+3) Save your settings.

-3) Make sure that there is not line break with the input.
-This means that if you scan the same barcode twice, it should enter in the same line e.g. if the barcode is ABC123, scanning it twice should print:
+3) Make sure that there is no line break with the input.
+This means that if you scan the same Barcode twice, it should appear in the same line twice.
+Say your Barcode is ABC123.

-Using the scanner:
+Using the Scanner

-1) Notice the new menu option in the left side menu on your mobile app.
-It’s called “Use External Scanner”
+1) Open the EZOfficeInventory mobile app.
+Notice the new option in the menu on your left, called Use External Scanner.

 3) Scan as many items as you want.
 You’ll see them being listed on the page.

-5) Hit the “Completed” button at the end of the page when done
+5) Hit the Completed button at the end of the page when done.

-Scan this barcode once you’re done scanning.
-This will enable the device keyboard.
-Scan it again when you’re about to scan labels, and the control will be shifted from the device keyboard to the bluetooth-connected-scanner.
+Scan this Barcode once you’re done scanning an item.
+This will enable your device’s keyboard.
+Scan it again when you’re about to scan labels, and the control will be shifted from the keyboard to the Bluetooth-connected scanner.